 A career in nursing not only provides increased job stability and earning potential, but it also offers an opportunity to direct and manage patient care, as well as pursue specialties in pediatrics, ambulatory care, oncology or other areas to become one of many different types of nurses.

-Medical assistants can advance to a career in nursing by completing an associate or bachelor’s degree in nursing.
+Medical assistants can advance to RN by earning an associate or bachelor’s degree in nursing, then passing the NCLEX-RN.
 Often, medical assistants can earn credit for previous coursework and professional healthcare experience, accelerating their transition to a new career.

-Herzing’s medical assisting program prepares students for administrative and clinical roles in medical assisting, while providing a clear pathway for upward mobility.
+Herzing’s medical assisting program prepares students for different types of roles in medical assisting, while providing a clear pathway for upward mobility.
 Graduates of Herzing’s medical assisting program can apply credits toward bachelor’s degrees in Healthcare Administration or Health Information Management, or one of Herzing’s various nursing degree programs.

 Not sure which path is right for you?
 Check out our tips for choosing the right healthcare degree program, and start your path to career advancement today.